 - Fluid bolus races

-- Spin the wheel and answer a sepsis question
+- Played spin the wheel and answer a sepsis question

-- Sharing World Sepsis Day plans before and after the event in weekly updates and intranet
+- Shared World Sepsis Day plans before and after the event in weekly updates and intranet

 C.S.
 Mott Children’s Hospital

 C.S.
-Mott in Ann Arbor, Michigan, plans to educate physician house staff during grand rounds through a presentation titled, “It’s Okay to Use the ‘S-word’ Around Children: Suspect Sepsis, Save Lives!” offered by a hospital c-suite admin, physician and nurse.
-They also will present to faculty who do not attend grand rounds.
-To broaden its reach, the hosptial will post a sepsis awareness flyer in the facility and circulate it electronically and on an elevator slideshow.
+Mott in Ann Arbor, Michigan, educated physician house staff during grand rounds through a presentation titled, “It’s Okay to Use the ‘S-word’ Around Children: Suspect Sepsis, Save Lives!” offered by a hospital c-suite admin, physician and nurse.
+They also presented to faculty who do not attend grand rounds.
+To broaden its reach, the hospital posted a sepsis awareness flyer in the facility and circulated it electronically and on an

 Loma Linda University Children’s Hospital

-This hospital in Loma Linda, California, will use World Sepsis Day to announce to staff its involvement in the IPSO collaborative.
-Screensavers on every hospital computer will include photos of children and the theme: “Help our hospital defeat sepsis and save lives,” plus a link to “Practice early identification, fast treatment and ongoing assessment.”
-The link points to a video from the Executive Sponsor, which also will be on the hospital’s home page.
-The video will review what sepsis is and highlight what the hospital is doing to fight morbidity and mortality from sepsis.
-Posters and festive balloons will be placed throughout the hospital prior to rolling out bundle implementations.
+This hospital in Loma Linda, California, used World Sepsis Day to announce to staff its involvement in the IPSO collaborative.
+Screensavers on every hospital computer included photos of children and the theme: “Help our hospital defeat sepsis and save lives,” plus a link to “Practice early identification, fast treatment and ongoing assessment.”
+The link pointed to a video from the Executive Sponsor, which was also on the hospital’s home page.
+The video reviewed what sepsis is and highlighted what the hospital is doing to fight morbidity and mortality from sepsis.
+Posters and festive balloons were placed throughout the hospital prior to rolling out bundle implementations.